Our Guide to Hydraulic Oil

 Although hydraulic oil and hydraulic fluid are terms that are often used interchangeably, there are some subtle differences.

-Hydraulic fluid has the same uses as hydraulic oil, more commonly used in aircraft systems and automobile systems such as automatic transmissions, power brakes and steering.
+Hydraulic fluid has the same uses as hydraulic oil, however it is more commonly used in aircraft and automobile systems such as automatic transmissions, power brakes and steering.

 Hydraulic oil ratings